Japanese Tsuba by Georg Oeder, 1916

 A sprinkling of Shan Zhu Yu/Dogwood Fruit: An excellent astringent herb and reproductive tonic that strengthens the liver and kidneys, while securing leakage of vital essence.

 6 or so strands of dried Dong Chong Xia Cao/Cordyceps Mushroom: My most favorite herb in the Chinese pharmacopeia, Cordyceps is hailed on the street as the Himalayan Viagra for its revered ability to increase stamina, sex drive, virility, strength, brainpower, athletic prowess & focus.
-It’s a favorite of Chinese Olympians, so you know it’s gooch.
+It’s a favorite of Chinese Olympians, so you know it’s top shelf.

 How To